abrennec/lecture_theo_bg_audio_graphics/readme.md

 The first part, audio rendering, introduces you to the fundamentals of sound and hearing perception, digital audio processing and production as well as sound synthesis and music computing.
 The theoretical parts will be accompanied with practical exercises so that you can apply the concepts and ideas directly.
 The notion of sounds in space will be an overarching theme to make you familiar with spatial hearing and sound production.

 In the second part, graphics rendering will be in the foreground of the lecture.
 Here you will be introduced to the basic concepts of 3D computer graphics and the graphics pipeline.
-In particular, you will learn about the mathematical concepts behind 3D models, model transformations, viewing and texture, as well as vertex shader programming.
+In particular, you will learn about the mathematical concepts behind 3D models, model transformations, triangulation, as well as vertex shader programming.
 Objects in space will also be an overarching theme and the theoretical concepts will be accompanied with practical exercises as well.

 At the end of the lecture, a final exercise will allow you to combine both fields in an application and to explore the sounds and objects in space (hopefully!).